open-contracting/cardinal-rs/docs/cli/prepare.md

 Quality issues are reported as CSV rows.
 Adding a header and rendering the row as a table produces:

 :::{csv-table}
-:header: line number,ocid,path,array indexes,incorrect value,error description
+:header: line,ocid,path,array indexes,incorrect value,error description

 1,"ocds-213czf-1",/bids/details[]/status,0,,not set
 :::